freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

    You can close invalid pull requests and reply to them with these [reply templates](https://contribute.freecodecamp.org/#/moderator-handbook?id=closing-invalid-pull-requests).

    If the change looks good, please ensure to leave an approval with a "LGTM" comment.
-Once a pull-request gets at least two approvals (including yours) from the moderators or the dev-team, you can go ahead and merge it.
+Once a pull request gets at least two approvals (including yours) from the moderators or the dev-team, you can go ahead and merge it.

 2. **Challenge Code Edits**